-- Training of health care professionals in the psychosocial aspects of cancer; - Inclusion of routine Screening for Distress, the 6th Vital Sign of cancer patients; - Employ evidence-based treatments for symptoms and psychosocial needs; identified through distress screening; - Development of minimum practice standards in psycho-oncology services;
+- Training of health care professionals in the psychosocial aspects of cancer; - Inclusion of routine Screening for Distress, the 6th Vital Sign\ of cancer patients; - Employ evidence-based treatments for symptoms and psychosocial needs; identified through distress screening; - Development of minimum practice standards in psycho-oncology services;

-^{} Distress is an unpleasant emotional experience of a psychological, social and/or spiritual nature which extends on a continuum from normal feelings of vulnerability, sadness and fears to disabling problems such as depression, anxiety, panic, social isolation and spiritual crisis (NCCN, 1999).
+\ Distress is an unpleasant emotional experience of a psychological, social and/or spiritual nature which extends on a continuum from normal feelings of vulnerability, sadness and fears to disabling problems such as depression, anxiety, panic, social isolation and spiritual crisis (NCCN, 1999).
 Research has shown that distress is highly prevalent in cancer patients and if untreated can negatively impact patients' clinical outcomes.
 The application of assessing physical distress, now labelled Vital Signs, has become standard practice.
 Vital signs are routinely taken by health professionals in order to assess the most basic bodily functions, an essential part of a patient's case presentation.
 Because of its prevalence and under-treatment, pain was designated the 5th Vital Sign.
-Due to the fact that distress is also underassessed and under-treated, it has been designated the 6th Vital Sign.
 It has also been incorporated by accreditation in Canada as well as other countries.
 It represents a standard in psychosocial Oncology and has been widely endorsed by over 75 cancer societies and organisations internationally.